-Originally from Honolulu, Hawaii, Alex attended the University of Nevada, Las Vegas and earned his BM in Oboe Performance (2011).
-He went on to the University of Michigan, where he obtained his MM (2013) and his DMA (2016), both in oboe performance.
+Originally from Honolulu, Hawaii, Alex Hayashi attended the University of Nevada, Las Vegas and earned his BM in Oboe Performance (2011).
+He went on to the University of Michigan, where he obtained his MM (2013) and his DMA (2016), both in Oboe Performance.

-As a performer, Alex is well-versed in large ensembles, chamber music, and solo venues on both oboe and English horn.
+As a performer, Hayashi is well-versed in large ensembles, chamber music, and solo venues on both oboe and English horn.
 He has performed with US orchestras including the Detroit Symphony Orchestra, the Las Vegas Philharmonic, and the Ann Arbor Symphony Orchestra.
-Alex also has international performance experience at festivals and competitions in Japan, Austria, Switzerland, and the British Isles.
+Hayashi also has international performance experience at festivals and competitions in Japan, Austria, Switzerland, and the British Isles.
 He is a regular member of the TAD Wind Symphony, a wind band based in Tokyo, Japan and led by Takayoshi "TAD" Suzuki.
-Alex was recently invited to the 4th Barbirolli International Oboe Festival and Competition, where he received the Jennifer Elstub Memorial Prize for his rendition of the York Bowen Sonata.
+Hayashi was recently invited to the 4th Barbirolli International Oboe Festival and Competition, where he received the Jennifer Elstub Memorial Prize for his rendition of the York Bowen Sonata.